jonchr/Friend-Finder/README.md

 		cd Friend-Finder
 		node server.js

-		The latest command will run the local server and will print the message "Running on PORT 3000" when completed Once you receive this message, open "localhost:3000" in your browser To stop the server, press Control-C while in your command prompt window
+The latest command will run the local server and will print the message "Running on PORT 3000" when completed.
+Once you receive this message, open "localhost:3000" in your browser.
+To stop the server, press Control-C while in your command prompt window.

 ## Screenshots
 ### You have been matched with Sasha!